ryan258/youtube-face-blur/README.md

 ## Troubleshooting

-### Faces are not being blurred
+### Faces aren't getting blurred?

-1. **Refresh the page**: Sometimes the extension needs a fresh page load to initialize.
+**First, try this:**
+1. Refresh the page (Ctrl+R or Cmd+R)
-2. **Check your internet connection**: The extension needs to download face detection models on the first run.
+2. Make sure you have an internet connection (the AI models download on first run)
-3. **Check console for errors**: Open Developer Tools (F12) -> Console.
-Look for errors starting with `[YouTube Face Blur]`.
+3. Give it a few seconds after the page loads

+**Still not working?**
+- Open Developer Tools (F12), click the Console tab, and look for any red error messages
-4. **YouTube Update**: If YouTube updated their layout, the extension might need an update.
-Check the [GitHub repository](https://github.com/ryanjohnson/youtube-face-blur) for updates.
+- YouTube might have updated their layout - check the [GitHub repo](https://github.com/ryanjohnson/youtube-face-blur) for updates

-### Extension causes lag
-The extension is optimized for performance, but face detection is computationally expensive.
-- Try reducing the number of open YouTube tabs.
+### Browser feels slow?

+Face detection is CPU-intensive.
+Here's how to fix it:
+- Close unnecessary YouTube tabs (each one is processing faces)
-- Ensure hardware acceleration is enabled in Chrome settings.
+- Turn on hardware acceleration in Chrome settings (Settings → System → Use hardware acceleration)

-## Privacy Policy

-**We value your privacy.**
+- Lower `MAX_CONCURRENT_PROCESSES` in content.js from 3 to 2 or 1

+## Privacy: Zero Compromises

+**Your data stays yours.
+Period.**

+This extension is built on a simple principle: **we don't want your data, and we don't need it.**

-- **Local Processing**: All face detection and image processing happens locally on your device within your browser.
+- **100% Local Processing**: Every single face detection and blur operation happens entirely in your browser.
+Nothing leaves your computer.
-- **No Data Collection**: This extension does not collect, store, or transmit any personal data, browsing history, or images.
-- **No Analytics**: We do not track how you use the extension.
-- **Permissions**: The permissions requested are strictly for accessing YouTube thumbnail images to apply the blur effect.
+- **Zero Data Collection**: We don't collect it.
+We don't store it.
+We don't transmit it.
+Not your browsing history, not your watch history, not even anonymous usage stats.
+- **No Analytics**: No tracking pixels.
+No telemetry.
+No "anonymized" data harvesting.
+Absolutely nothing.
+- **No Network Calls**: The extension only touches YouTube to fetch thumbnail images for processing.
+That's it.
+- **Open Source**: The code is right here.
+Read it yourself.
+Verify everything we're saying.

+**Why?** Because surveillance capitalism is exhausting, and you shouldn't have to trade your privacy for a better YouTube experience.

 ## Development